JuliaApproximation/DomainSets.jl/docs/src/internal.md

 !!! warning
     Unexported functions and types are subject to change across different releases of the package, even if the release is said to be non-breaking.
+    This overview is useful to better understand or to help develop the internals of DomainSets.

 ## Constants